-Primary carnitine deficiency is a condition in which the body cannot properly process fats into energy.
-It is caused by a defect in the protein that transports carnitine, a natural substance derived from an amino acid.
-The condition is typically treatable by the daily use of L-carnitine supplements.
-However without early detection and treatment, the condition can cause permanent brain damage and may even prove fatal.
+Primary carnitine deficiency, caused my mutations in the SLC22A5 gene, is a condition in which the body cannot properly process fats into energy.
+This results in a defect in the protein that transports carnitine, a natural substance derived from an amino acid.
+Without early detection and treatment, the condition can cause permanent brain damage and can be fatal.

-If left untreated, primary carnitine deficiency causes a weakening of the heart muscles, leading to a diminished ability to pump blood around the body (cardiomyopathy).
-Both the heart and liver may become enlarged.
-It also causes a weakness in skeletal muscles and dangerously low blood sugar (hypoglycemia) that can lead to brain damage.
-While this brain damage can cause irreversible learning problems or even mental retardation, the remaining symptoms tend to disappear once the person begins taking L-carnitine supplements.
+If left untreated, primary carnitine deficiency causes a weakening of the heart muscles, leading to a diminished ability to pump blood around the body, and enlargement of the heart muscles (cardiomyopathy).
+The liver may also become enlarged.
+This condition can also cause a weakness in skeletal muscles and dangerously low blood sugar (hypoglycemia) that can lead to brain damage.
+While this brain damage can cause irreversible learning problems or even intellectual disability, the remaining symptoms tend to disappear once an individual begins taking L-carnitine supplements.

-Without supplements, a person with primary carnitine deficiency is particularly vulnerable to "metabolic crisis"-sleepiness, irritability, fever, nausea, vomiting, low blood sugar-when they go long periods without eating or are ill.
-If the crises are not treated, the child may experience seizures, swelling of the brain, and other life-threatening symptoms.
+Without supplements, an individual with primary carnitine deficiency is particularly vulnerable to "metabolic crisis" (including sleepiness, irritability, fever, nausea, vomiting, and/or low blood sugar) when they go long periods without eating (fasting) or are ill.
+If left untreated, the metabolic crisis can lead to seizures, swelling of the brain, and other life-threatening symptoms.

-People with primary carnitine deficiency will need to take supplements of L-carnitine for their entire lives.
-If these children have begun to experience heart problems or muscle weakness, they can typically reverse those symptoms by taking L-carnitine.
-A physician may also recommend that people with primary carnitine deficiency eat more frequently, even if they don't feel hungry.
+Individuals with primary carnitine deficiency will need to take supplements of L-carnitine for their entire lives.
+If children have begun to experience heart problems or muscle weakness, they can typically reverse those symptoms by taking L-carnitine.
+A physician may also recommend that individuals with primary carnitine deficiency eat more frequently, even if they do not feel hungry.
 This is particularly important when they are young and/or sick.

-With regular treatment begun at birth, the prognosis for a person with primary carnitine deficiency is very good.
-They can typically live normal lives.
-If treatment is not begun soon enough, these children can experience permanent brain damage, leading to learning difficulties or even mental retardation.
-Without any treatment, the disease causes numerous serious health problems and would likely be fatal.
+The prognosis for an individual with primary carnitine deficiency is very good when treatment is started at birth.
+These individuals can typically live normal lives.
+If treatment is not started early enough, children may experience permanent brain damage, leading to learning difficulties or even intellectual disability.
+Without any treatment, the disease causes numerous health issues and can be fatal.